dotnet/docs-maui/docs/user-interface/splashscreen.md

 <!-- Valid color values are actually derived from the SKColor struct, rather than Microsoft.Maui.Graphics.Colors.
 This may change. -->
 Color values can be specified in hexadecimal, or as a .NET MAUI color.
 For example, `Color="Red"` is valid.

-At build time, .NET MAUI takes the splash screen and resizes it to the correct size for your target platform and device.
+At build time, the splash screen image is resized to the correct size for the target platform and device.
 The splash screen is then added to your app package.

 <!-- markdownlint-disable MD025 -->